alessandro-f/Dif-fuse/README.md

 # Dif-fuse
-Work-in-progress Pytorch repository for the paper “Diffusion Models for Counterfactual Generation and Anomaly Detection in Brain Images”.
+Pytorch repository for the paper “Diffusion Models for Counterfactual Generation and Anomaly Detection in Brain Images”.
 An official version will be released soon.

-To pre-process BraTS data, after placing the nifti files in the folder *data/brats2021*, you can run:
+To pre-process BraTS data, after placing the NIfTI files in the folder *data/brats2021*, you can run:
 ```
 python scripts/brats-preprocess.py
 ```